VictorysHerald/RS-Event-score-counter-bot/README.md

 # RS Event Bot

 ### Description
 This bot was created in order to work on a single server at a time as a simple and quick solution for anyone who wants to have a way of logging their members' scores and doesn't want to create a new bot from the ground up.
-It is means as a simple solution with basic functionalities to support oranization of RS Events on your own Discord server<br>
+It is meant as a simple solution with basic functionalities to support oranization of RS Events on your own Discord server<br>

 ### Getting Started